evankrocker/evankrocker.github.io/_albums/the-dark-side-of-the-moon.md

 ---
 title: The Dark Side of the Moon
 artist: Pink Floyd
-cover_art: /images/darksideofthemoon.jpg # Album cover image
+cover_art: /images/darksideofthemoon.jpg # Add your cover art
 tracks:
   - Speak to Me
   - Breathe
-  - On the Run
   - ...
-(Full tracklist)
 ---

-The Dark Side of the Moon is a 1973 album by Pink Floyd. ...
-(Album details/review)
+Dark Side of the Moon album details...